Mekebrown/gsn-audio-review-app/README.md

 ## Code Style

 I chose to create frontend variable names in camelcase and backend variables in snake case.
-Also, for the frontend I used ES6 modules (import/export syntax) and for the backend I chose to use commonjs (require syntax).
-These serve as differentiators of the sections and intentions.
+So you'll see that a lot.
+Also, for the frontend I used ES6 modules (import/export syntax) and for the backend I may have used commonjs.

 I also chose to use the same variable names for the frontend and backend to make it easier to keep track of what is being passed around.
+I did my best to be consistent in that.

-I always capitalize SQL keywords so for the PostgreSQL initialization options I set "capSQL = true".
+I always capitalize SQL keywords, too.

 ## Support and Feedback